semgrep/testo/README.md

 # Testo

+> Party hard, test harder &mdash; DJ Testo

+🚧 _This project has not been yet released on Opam, lacks basic documentation, and is still subject to frequent interface changes._

 Testo is a test framework for OCaml that takes inspiration from its predecessor [Alcotest](https://github.com/mirage/alcotest).
 Additional features it provides include: